 Tiffany Herbert - Founder & Curator of BWA

 Coming from a diverse Caribbean lineage with parents who worked in the medical field: the importance of family, support, health, and wellness were crucial during her mental health journey.
-“As a teenager, I learned that talking about Mental Health was uncommon in the black family and community.
-There was always denial and shame around that topic so black families struggled with the distress and most times never bring it up or don’t seek help until is too late or too far gone.
+“As a teenager, I learned that talking about Mental Health was uncommon in the black family and communities.
+There was always denial and shame around that topic so black families struggled with the distress and most times never bring it up or don’t seek help until it’s too late or too far gone.
 Unfortunately my Uncle, a Veteran & retired Police Officer whom was never diagnosed or shown any Mental Health Challenges, died by Suicide.”

 There is a distinct difference in the way we internalize our emotions and exhibit our behaviors compared to other races.
-What is Black Mental Health, WHY does Black Mental Health Matter and WHY is it differentiated amongst Racial and Ethnic Lines, you ask?
-In 2018 Phillip J. Roundtree (a black scholar, husband and father who suffers from Depression and Suicidal thoughts) explains on a Ted Talk that, “Black Mental Health are the individual and collective experiences that influence the Wellness of a Community.”
-We are often overlooked, underestimated, drug through the mud, find ourselves traumatized, beat down & just overall MENTALLY & EMOTIONALLY Drained from never being Good Enough or Accepted by Society as a whole Race.
+What is Black Mental Health?
+Why does Black Mental Health Matter and Why is it differentiated amongst Racial and Ethnic lines, you ask?
+In 2018, Phillip J. Roundtree (a Black Scholar, husband and father who suffers from Depression & Suicidal thoughts) explains this on a Ted Talk.
+“Black Mental Health are the individual and collective experiences that influence the Wellness of a Community.”

-Although people speak of #BlackLivesMatter and the Lives that are Lost, the Black people who are still LIVING are not all ALIVE & WELL.
-From witnessing the devastations of what a Pandemic, Protests, A Revolution, and Smeared Political Campaigns can do to our Mentality & Emotions.
+Although people speak of #BlackLivesMatter and the Lives that are Lost, the Black people who are still LIVING are not all ALIVE & WELL.”
+From experiencing or witnessing generational traumas, gun violence, devastations of a Pandemic, Protests, Smeared Political Campaigns that often take a toll on our Mental & Emotional stability.